-Defendant Shepherd is so driven by hatred of Plaintiff and other men's rights activists that she actually advocates they be barred from petitioning the government for a redress of grievances.
+Shepherd is so driven by hatred of Plaintiff and other men's rights activists that she actually advocates they be barred from petitioning the government for a redress of grievances.
 The "brainwash" part is a repeat of Shepherd's false and derogatory accusation that Plaintiff is a fraud in (f) above.

 k.
 "But these guys drown out any real discussion with their endless angry spittle.

 And that's the real bitch.

 "Angry spittle" portrays Plaintiff as frothing in hostility toward equal opportunity for women.

 Once again Shepherd's repetitive accusation of Plaintiff as anti-female and anti-female rights is false.
 It does, however, summon the image of a deluded zealot on a rampage, and it tends to expose Plaintiff to public contempt and disgrace.

-259. June 18, 2014, Men's rights campaigner Roy Den Hollander attacks The Advertiser's Tory Shepherd in bizarre legal writ filed in New York County, (First Am.
-CmpInt.
-Ex.
-F).
-In this news article, Shepherd's libelous statements focused on the legal product and legal performance of Plaintiff as an attorney.
+249. June 18, 2014, Men's rights campaigner Roy Den Hollander attacks The product and legal performance of Plaintiff as an attorney.
 False written statements imputing incompetence in the performance of a person's profession are per se libel.
 Allen v.
 CH Energy Group, Inc., 58 A.D.3d 1102, 1103 (3rd Dept. 2009).
 In addition, words are per se actionable when they reflect adversely on the integrity of an attorney because he is "a professional whose stock in trade has to be integrity."
 Armstrong v.
 Simon & Schuster, Inc., 197 A.D.2d 87, 92 (1st Dept. 1994):